Akashrine/jbr-11ty/src/posts/it-is-not-about-solution/2020-07-07-it-is-not-about-solution.md

 * [SIEVE Checklist](https://engineering.brigad.co/how-we-prioritize-features-at-brigad-the-sieve-checklist-de8c2b18d12a)
 * [Priority Scorecard](https://danielelizalde.com/product_management_scorecard/) (custom criteria)

+Once all of this over, you're done with __Opportunity Assessment__.

 ## Then Solution : the winning tryptic

+In order to find good solutions to the well defined problem, you can't be alone.
-I have the chance to work in a [company](https://heetch.com) where I'm surrounded by amazing colleagues with the right roles and mission :
+I have the chance to work in a [company](https://heetch.com) where I'm surrounded by amazing colleagues with the right roles and missions :
 * An [Engineering Manager](https://twitter.com/DavidGuyon) (EM)
 * A [Product Designer](https://www.linkedin.com/in/elodiemermet/) (PD)

+I'll write another article (that makes a lot to write 😃) on this but globally here's how we work :

+__Product Manager__ : Digging problems, cracking them, prioritize, define ...
+I'm about where do we go, why, when for what results.
+Challenging and helping Product Designer on the solution

+__Product Designer__ : Cracking problems into solutions, designing, iterating, testing, interviewing users, user research ...

+__Engineering Manager__ : Discovery + Delivery, how to do the solution, define technical risk, challenge solution, define effort, think about scale, manage amazing developers.

+Thanks a lot for all of you who reach the end of this first article.